Eugenics in Japan: National Eugenic Law

 After rejection of the originally submitted Race Eugenic Protection Law in 1938, National Eugenic Law (ja:国民優生法, Kokumin Yūsei Hō) was promulgated in 1940 by the Konoe government.

 This law limited compulsory sterilization to "inherited mental disease", promoted genetic screening and restricted birth control access.
 According to Matsubara Yoko, from 1940 to 1945, 454 people were sterilized in Japan under this law.

 There were also campaigns to ensure reproduction amongst the "intelligent or superior elements" in the population.

 Family center staff also attempted to discourage marriage between Japanese women and Korean men who had been recruited from the peninsula as laborers following its annexation by Japan in 1910.
 In 1942, a survey report argued that: the Korean laborers brought to Japan, where they have established permanent residency, are of the lower classes and therefore of inferior constitution...
 By fathering children with Japanese women, these men could lower the caliber of the Yamato minzoku.

-Eugenism was criticized by some Shinto ultranationalists as it seemed to treat Japanese people, considered of divine origin, as animals to be "bred".
+Eugenics was criticized by some Shinto ultranationalists as it seemed to treat Japanese people, considered of divine origin, as animals to be "bred".

 According to Nagai Hisomu, the Japanese Army's ignorance and dismissal of the science behind eugenics also stalled the spread of eugenic ideology.

+Nakano Seigō, leader of the Tōhōkai, despite his political inspiration in Fascism and Nazism, harshly criticized eugenics, supremacism and racial theories and argued against the idea of the superiority of the "Yamato race" by claiming that the Japanese were part of the same Asian race as the Chinese or Koreans.
+According to Nakano, the divine mission of the Japanese Empire was not to oppress and subjugate other peoples but to liberate them from colonialism and unite them as part of a common Asian civilization.

 After 1945

-One of the last eugenic measures of the pre-war regime was taken by the Higashikuni government.
+One of the last eugenic measures of the war regime was taken by the Higashikuni government.
 On 19 August 1945, the Home Ministry ordered local government offices to establish a prostitution service for Allied occupation soldiers to preserve the "purity" of the "Japanese race".
 The official declaration stated that: Through the sacrifice of thousands of "Okichis" of the Shōwa era, we shall construct a dike to hold back the mad frenzy of the occupation troops and cultivate and preserve the purity of our race long into the future...
 Such clubs were soon established by cabinet councillor Yoshio Kodama and Ryoichi Sasakawa.